|ASO/MCC: Medical worker - Nigeria|

 Electricity is often sporadic with lengthy blackouts.
 Electricity is 220 volts, 50 cycle.
 Rural areas may have no electricity or a generated supply certain hours of the day.

 All MCC workers are expected to exhibit a commitment to: a personal Christian faith and discipleship; active membership or participation in a Christian church; and nonviolent peacemaking.
 MCC is an equal opportunity employer, committed to employment equity.
 MCC values diversity and invites all qualified candidates to apply.Anabaptist Service Opportunities Expectations: Living expenses (food, lodging, in-country transportation, etc.) are provided by MCC.
-The short term volunteer(s) would cover travel expenses to and from assignment, carry their own health insurance and provide a monthly contribution ($500 suggested donation).
+The short term volunteer(s) would cover travel expenses to and from assignment, carry their own health insurance.
 Applicants for this position must be legally eligible to be employed in the U.S. (Preference is for candidates age 55 and up.)

 - Current medical license (doctor, nurse, surgeon), with work experience, OR certification in laboratory science with at least 1 year of experience in a medical lab -- depending on type of role of interest.